srujana-16/Empty-Parking-Space-Detector/README.md

 ## Brief Description

 The goal of the project is to detect and count the number of empty spots, given an orthogonal and top-view of a car parking lot.
 The parking lots can also have shadows in them.
+Created as part of Digital Image Processing course project.

 ### Objective